-The Group's capital base is divided into three main categories, namely CET1, AT1 and Tier 2, depending on their characteristics.
+The Group's capital base is divided into three main categories, namely CET1, AT1 and Tier 2 (T2), depending on their characteristics.

-- CET1 capital is the highest quality form of capital, comprising share capital, share premium, legal, statutory and other reserves, fair value reserve, retained earnings, non-controlling interest after deductions for goodwill and intangibles and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes under CBUAE guidelines. - AT1 capital comprises eligible non-common equity capital instruments. - · Tier 2 capital comprises qualifying subordinated debt, and undisclosed reserve.
+- CETI capital is the highest quality form of capital, comprising share capital, share premium, legal, statutory and other reserves, fair value reserve, retained earnings, non-controlling interest after deductions for goodwill and intangibles and other regulatory adjustments relating to items that are included in equity but are treated differently for capital adequacy purposes under CBUAE quidelines. - ATI capital comprises eligible non-common equity capital instruments. - T2 capital comprises qualifying subordinated debt, and general loan loss provisions subject to a maximum limit of 1.25% of CRWA.